mathforlife83/tree-sitter-jai/README.md

 # tree-sitter-jai
 Tree-sitter grammar for the language.
 I needed it because I rely on tree-sitter for auto indents.
-It is incomplete in terms of language features and it probably will produce some misses because I didn't spend enough time fine-tuning and testing it, but it's fine for what I need it to do.
-It is also not fully tested.
+It is incomplete, but I intend to make it better as I'm learning the language.

 # TODO
-- [ ] using statements
+- [x] run statements
+- [-] organize code and label things
 - [ ] if expressions are somewhat limited due to them increasing the complexity (and slowness) of the parser
 - [ ] fix conflicts which I lazily ignored before
+- [ ] organize syntax boundries
+- [ ] using statements
+- [ ] parameterized imports